gerekper/ganjaking/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.26.0 - 2023-08-28 =
+* Fixed: error "Objects are not valid as a React child" when the premium plugin version is incompatible;
+* Fixed: edge case that could lead to inactive subscribers tasks being blocked in some circumstances;
+* Fixed: incompatibility between the button to close form pop-ups and some themes.

 = 4.25.0 - 2023-08-21 =
 * Added: "is blank" and "is not blank" option for custom field segments;